computationalabstraction/patNum.js/README.md

 # patNum.js
-### A Mathematics/Statistics Library in Javascript for Numerical Analysis 📈
+### A Mathematics/Statistics Library in Javascript

 ## Example Usage